26 Secrets Rich People Won’t Tell You About Their Habits and Lives

 We have neighbors who are billionaires, but you would never know it

 “The really wealthy are usually not the ones who wear the most expensive clothes, have the latest handbags, or drive flashy cars.
-In Martha’s Vineyard, you see a lot of people who live in houses that sell for $10 million driving ten-year-old Toyotas.”—A successful Boston plastic surgeon
+In Martha’s Vineyard, you see a lot of people who live in houses that sell for $10 million driving ten-year-old Toyotas.”—A successful Boston plastic surgeon.
+These are the 15 small towns with the most millionaires.

 Our huge homes might have specific rooms dedicated to entertaining

 “Your home might not have a ballroom, but you can save yourself stress by creating an off-limits area when entertaining.
-Bonus: You can shove the ‘I don’t know what to do with this stuff’ pile into one of those rooms and shut the door.”—A real estate broker from Million Dollar Listing New York on Bravo television Learn the secrets of people with impeccable homes.
+Bonus: You can shove the ‘I don’t know what to do with this stuff’ pile into one of those rooms and shut the door.”—A real estate broker from Million Dollar Listing New York on Bravo television.
+Take a look at these 32 home upgrades that are a total waste of money.

 A lot of life is really about who you know and making sure you hold on to those relationships